 Cons

-- Texting limits on base plan
+- Texting limits on the base plan

-All RingCentral plans include essential features like toll-free numbers, unlimited calls within the US and Canada, SMS, voicemail-to-text, team messaging, and document sharing.
-But you should read the fine print carefully to avoid hidden fees.
+All RingCentral plans include essential features like toll-free numbers, basic call management, unlimited calls within the US and Canada, SMS, voicemail-to-text, team messaging, and document sharing.
+But you should read the fine print to avoid hidden fees.
 Their base plan, for example, only lets you send 25 text messages per user per month to anyone in the US or Canada.
 Anything more than that and you’re paying extra.

 RingCentral also has limitations around storing conversations (unless you pay for their most expensive plan).
 For example: